 Common Types of Lawn Fungus

 Curious about what type of fungus you might have?
-While the strategies outlined above apply to most lawn fungus and disease problems feel free to learn more about some of the more common diseases and how to identify them:
+While the strategies outlined above apply to most lawn fungus and disease problems feel free to learn more about some of the more common diseases and how to identify below.
+You can also take a look at the Disease Identification Chart to Id the problem you have in your lawn.

 Dollar Spot– Appears as small, round patches of light tan grass about the size of a silver dollar.